Roger Clarke's Web-Site

 Revocable Artefact Autonomy

-An artefact makes a decision, and informs a human controller that the action has been taken, and the human has the power to interrupt the action
+An artefact makes a decision, and informs a human controller that the action has been taken, and the human has the opportunity and the capacity to interrupt the action

-An artefact makes a decision, and informs a human controller that the action will be taken unless the human exercises their power to veto it
+An artefact makes a decision, and informs a human controller that the action will be taken unless the human exercises their power to veto it, and the human has the opportunity and capacity to prevent the action

 The Threshold Test